SuperOfficeDocs/superoffice-docs/user-guide/en/includes/howto-compose-email.md

 ## Quick reply

 A quick reply is a pre-defined text that you can use in an email message.
 It is similar to reply templates, but it is much easier and faster to create a quick reply.
-The quick replies you create will only be available to you.
+The quick replies you create are available only to you.

 To create quick replies: